 David John Lang is an Australian composer living in Adelaide.
 He writes music for orchestras, choirs, singers and instrumentalists, always seeking to create art that is inventive, thoughtful and heartfelt.
-His music often reflects his love of storytelling, his Christian faith, a whimsical sense of humour and an instinct for drama.
+His music often reflects his love of storytelling, his Christian faith, his whimsical sense of humour, and an instinct for drama.

-When David remembers there is more to life than music, he enjoys reading, walking (especially in the Adelaide Hills) and eating good chocolate.
-Often these activities inspire more music!
+When David remembers there is more to life than music, he enjoys reading, bushwalking, and eating good chocolate.